Kunthive/Crypto/public/newsletters/CR-REDDIT PLAYBOOK.md

-# MR PRO | Is Reddit Writing the Playbook for Bringing Web3 to the Masses?
+# Is Reddit Writing the Playbook for Bringing Web3 to the Masses?

 ## Strap in for mainstream onboarding 101